MrBlank/Python-CBZ-Tools/README.md

 - Automatic virtual environment setup
 - Progress indicators with spinners
 - Batch processing of multiple PDFs in a single folder
+- Multi-core support for fast processing of files

 ## Requirements